-"Comfortable, spacious and cheap to run family transport for the price of a much smaller city car."
+"The Dacia Sandero offers comfortable, spacious and cheap to run family transport for the price of a much smaller city car."

 Say hello to the cheapest car on the UK market.
 The Dacia Sandero is a budget-busting bargain that is a game changer by simply offering what no other car on sale in the UK currently offers – being incredibly cheap to buy and run.